 This consideration must be present throughout the entirety of the creative process.
 From a brand’s visual nature, it’s tone of voice and how, when and where consumers will engage with it.
 If a consumer feels a brand understands them emotionally this is when a life long relationship begins to form and can be built upon.

 Logos – Appeal to logic

 Logic is always present when making a consumer decision, it should not be hindered by emotion, although it often is - after all we are only human.
-This train of thought is commonly based around financial decisions, however depending on the product or service it is necessary to include other factors such as time, location, age, gender, health and well being.
+This train of thought is commonly based around financial decisions, however depending on the product or service it is necessary to include other factors such as time, location, age, gender, cultural alignment, health and well being.
 Logic is difficult to gauge as circumstances vary greatly among person to person.
 If we are able to appeal to a consumers morals, ethics and emotions successfully then we have won half the battle.

 Here we are required to alter how a brand sells to it’s customers in the market place, by varying price points, a wider range of products, cultural diversification, or through numerous service offerings and loyalty programs.
 If a customer feels a brand has considered their current situation then it will appeal to logic greatly.